 The volatility measured at the standard deviation of continuously compounded share returns is based on statistical analysis of monthly share prices of the comparable companies over the expected option life.
 Expense recognized in the profit or loss is disclosed in Note 8.

-25 Capital commitments
+26 Capital commitments

-Significant capital commitments contracted for at the end of the reporting period but not yet incurred are as follows:
+Significant capital commitments, except lease liabilities as separately disclosed, contracted for at the end of the reporting period but not yet incurred are as follows: